AvutR/unbounds/README.md

 - Worker uses shared SQLite DB (works on Render with persistent disk).
 For Railway (no shared disk), modify worker to call backend API endpoints instead.
 - Credits are user balance; deducted on command execution.
 No credit refunds on rejection.
 - EventLog captures all significant events for audit/analytics.
-- Notifications are best-effort (no retry on Telegram/SendGrid failure; logged to stderr).
+- Email notifications via SendGrid are best-effort (no retry on failure; logged to stderr).

 ---